All resources

 Customizable reminders in Perdoo.

-1. Option to enrich progress reports with additional information such as Reflections or a Pulse survey.
+1. Option to enrich progress reports with additional information such as Reviews or a Pulse survey.

 Also for teams it will be valuable to get a broader update on the cycle, in addition to an update on how their goals performed.
 This is often called a Monthly Business Review or simply Review.